 In this article, we highlighted a variety of on-demand services that provide remote medical assistance, but there are many others in this sector.
 If any other companies jump to mind, please share them in the comments section below so readers can learn about them as well.

 The 10 companies listed above are just a small slice of a fast-growing market.
-To gain a deeper understanding of the digital revolution in healthcare around the globe, check out the reports on MarketResearch.com.
-Here are two relevant reports to consider:
+To gain a deeper understanding of the digital revolution in healthcare around the globe, check out reports on MarketResearch.com.
+One to review is Telehealth and Patient Monitoring Market by Kalorama Information with 251 pages of detailed data and analysis.

 Visit our website to browse additional telemedicine market research reports.